Premises Liability Lawyer

 Slip and Fall cases are from an area of law generally called premises liability.
 If you are injured on the property of another due to their negligence or unsafe conditions the first step to determine whether you have a premises liability case is to determine who is at fault.

 Owners of a premises such as a landlord, property manager, property owners, and others have a duty under Alabama law to use reasonable care and due diligence to keep their property in safe condition for business invitees (someone who provides a material benefit to the landowner).
 An example is a customer at a convenience or grocery store.
-If you believe that you might have a premises liability claim then call our slip and fall lawyer at (205) 201-1789 for a free consultation.
+If you believe that you might have a premises liability claim then call our premises liability lawyer for a consultation in our Montgomery, Anniston, Huntsville, or Birmingham location.

 For a Plaintiff to prove liability, they must show that the owner knew or should have known of the defect on their property and failed to do anything about it.
 For example, if someone slips and falls due to a slippery substance on the floor then in order for the property owner to be liable they must have known (or should have known) about the substance and the dangerous condition.